acroscarrillo/Iliquid-Liquid-mapping-QRT-challenge/README.md

 So sure, a larger test set makes the data less noisy but it also brings down the test accurancy a bit over a percent.
 Having said that, it doesnt look like there is any notable qualitative changes across these different test splits.

-All in all, it seems like this model, as it stands, is limited to a $`` <73\%`$ accurancy when using $``\sim 100`$ principal components.
+All in all, it seems like this model, as it stands, is limited to a $` <73\%`$ accurancy when using $`\sim 100`$ principal components.
 We could try to push this model a bit further (by perhaps rethinking our feature engenieering or with a more clever loss function) however we cannot resist to see what happens with a deep learning model.
 With this feature engenieering we did, the data set is no longer as small as we had previously thought since now the data is not simply repeated data due to our weighting process.
-In the next model we will see we can go the extra mile with deep neural networks and squeeze an extra $``1\%`$ or $``2\%$.
+In the next model we will see we can go the extra mile with deep neural networks and squeeze an extra $`1\%`$ or $`2\%`$.

 # As a classification